The RNC can show the search results in several formats. All corpora support two types: Concordance and KWIC; other formats are optional.

 Such output can be especially useful if the query contains lemmas and tags for several words with specified distances between them.
 For example, you can find combinations of an adjective and a noun that are at a distance of -1 to 1 from each other, which means that both orders are possible.
 The distribution of the 100 most common combinations will be shown in the table.

-Currently, the Frequency mode is available in the Main and Regional & International Media corpora only.
+Currently, the Frequency page is shown in the Main, Educational, Media and some other corpora.
 Later on, this feature will be added to more corpora.

 N-grams are sequencies of n words, including the words in the query.
 For example, for a two-word query, you can be shown bigrams (sequencies of the two words of the query), 3-grams (sequencies of 3 words including the two words of the query), 4-grams (sequencies of 4 words including the two words of the query), etc.